 In New Jersey for a person to be deemed incapacitated, the prospective guardian must file with the Court, amongst other documentation, a certification from two medical providers (a physician and/or a licensed psychologist) who has examined the alleged incapacitated person within the past 30 days and deemed him/her unable to handle personal and financial affairs.
 After guardianship papers are filed, the court will appoint an attorney to represent the alleged incapacitated person and file a report.
 In some circumstances where the alleged incapacitated person's wishes and what is in his/her best interest are not the same, the court may also appoint a third attorney to serve as a guardian ad litem.

 All attorneys involved will submit their fees to the court for review and if approved will be paid out of the estate of the alleged incapacitated person.
 Guardianship is usually decided by way of a hearing before a Judge unless a trial by jury is demanded.
 Following testimony and the signing of an Order deeming an individual incompetent and appointing a guardian, that guardian will be subjected to court rules and guidelines that he/she must follow while the guardianship is in effect.
-Unlike a Power of Attorney which has no court oversight of the agent's conduct, the guardianship requires continued court involvement and has reporting requirements.
-Additionally a guardianship may not be revoked by the incapacitated person or guardian unless an application is made to the Court, unlike a Durable Power of Attorney which can be revoked at any time by the principal as long as he/she has the relevant capacity.
+Unlike a power of attorney which has no court oversight of the agent's conduct, the guardianship requires continued court involvement and has reporting requirements.
+Additionally, a guardianship may not be revoked by the incapacitated person or guardian unless an application is made to the Court, unlike a durable power of attorney which can be revoked at any time by the principal as long as he/she has the relevant capacity.

-As a result of guardianship the incapacitated individual will lose civil liberties, such as the right to vote, marry, drive, and choose where one lives, etc. The court does however recognize and support limited guardianships whereby the individual can keep some civil liberties but not others.
+In New Jersey, as a result of guardianship the incapacitated individual will lose civil liberties, such as the right to marry, drive, and choose where one lives, etc. In some states, the individual will lose the right to vote.
+The court does however recognize and support limited guardianships whereby the individual can keep some civil liberties but not others.
 Both the physicians or the physician and psychologist examining the alleged ward and the court appointed attorney shall set forth in their reports, if applicable, the extent to which the alleged ward should retain the right to manage certain areas of his/her life such as residential, educational, medical, legal, vocational or financial decisions.
 Limited guardianship tends to be utilized in cases involving individuals with special needs.
 Parents often want their children to retain some rights and there is always the thought that their children's cognitive abilities will improve through technology and medicine.
 A guardianship can only be terminated upon the person's return to competency or death.